Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

 | columns [array]                |       :white_check_mark:        |     :white_check_mark:      |                                                               |
 | softwareProcess [object]       | :x: :twisted_rightwards_arrows: |     :white_check_mark:      | Moved to a dedicated **tfmBoxGates** processes array item     |

-Let's see how a version 3.3 **tfmDescriptions** object can be converted to a **totalFocusingMethod** processes array item in version 4.0:
+The following shows how a version 3.3 **tfmDescriptions** object can be converted to a **totalFocusingMethod** processes array item in version 4.0:

 === "4.0"